 Diagnosis

-- X-ray and other tests may be suggested in case the doctor suspects a serious underlying cause for the existing condition
+- X-ray and other tests may be suggested in case the doctor suspects a serious underlying cause of the existing condition

 - EMG (electromyogram) test may be conducted to locate the affected muscles